theshamuel/medregistry20/README.md

 # medregistry20

+### DESCRIPTION
 The backend API version 2.0 for [MedRegistry](https://github.com/theshamuel/medregistry) open-source project provided CRM system in a medical domain.

-### DESCRIPTION
-This is project which provide API version 2.0.

-OpenJDK version 15.0.1 is recommended for building jar archive.
-Build jar to `target` directory.

 #### Database
 The first start of db container import medregdb_starter.tar.gz dumb of database with collection and demo admin-user for getting JWT token and manage `users` (admin/admin).
 The database is ready deploy on production and has all necessary indexes for optimisation in queries.
 Also for container has scripts for backup on host instanse and to `AWS S3`.
 If you need this setup specal enviroment variables.